yehaaaa/AR-PLANT/README.md

 - PC and AR device must be on the same local network
 - Ensure the IP address and port number match, otherwise connection will fail
-- It is recommended to use SOM-assisted labeling first, then manual correction for better efficiency
+- It is recommended to use SOM-assisted labeling first, then conduct manual correction for better efficiency and accuracy
 - If connection errors occur, try restarting TCP.py and the Unity project